volumio/volumio-plugins/plugins/audio_interface/brutefir3/readme.md

 July 1st 2020

-## Do not use with current available version of volumio.
-Need at least Volumio 2.776 or May not work!
+##  Need at least Volumio 2.776 or May not work!

 #	DSP for Volumio (previously Brutefir3)